sonic-pi-net/sonic-pi/etc/doc/tutorial/en/A.12-sample-slicing.md

 then shuffle the pieces around.
 Take a look at the diagram: at the top
 A) represents the graph our original sample data.
 Chopping it into 8 slices gives us B) - notice that we've given each slice a different colour to help distinuish them.
-You can see each slice\s start and finish values at the top.
+You can see each slice's start and finish values at the top.
 Finally C) is one possible re-ordering of the slices.
 We can then play this back to create a new beat.
 Take a look at the code to do this: